 Combat tricks are also effective.
 Instead of being the one who gets surprised when they suddenly attack with haste creatures, surprise your opponent by killing the haste creature by buffing up your blocker.

 Remember to choose smart targets for your removal, though.
 Don’t just destroy immediately everything you see with haste.
-A cunning opponent might try and bait out your spell so that they cast play a more threatening card later on.
+A cunning opponent might try and bait out your spell so that they can play a more threatening card later on.

 You can also try to tap down your opponent’s haste creatures.
 White and blue have creatures and enchantments that can tap a creature at instant speed, making haste completely useless.